bio-miga/miga/manual/part4/deploy-clade.md

 ## 1. Download publicly available genomes

-There are different stages of completeness defined in the NCBI Genome database, and you may want to include only some cases depending on you analysis.
+There are different stages of completeness defined in the NCBI Genome database, and you may want to include only some cases depending on your analysis.
 The stages (from higher to lower quality) are:

 1. *Complete*: Genomes including all replicons in the organism(s) sequenced.